Skip to main content

 The negotiation

-The asking price was 830,000 euros, i.e. 12,769 euros/sqm.
-Sophie negotiated based on the E energy rating (mandatory insulation works estimated at 25,000 euros), the context of a sale between ex-spouses who wanted to finalize quickly, and the comparison with recent transactions in the area (DVF: 11,800 to 12,200 euros/sqm for similar courtyard-facing properties).
+The asking price was 830,000 euros, or 12,769 euros/sqm.
+Sophie negotiated on the E rating, with insulation works estimated at 25,000 euros, on the sellers’ wish to conclude quickly, and on recent transactions in the area (DVF: 11,800 to 12,200 euros/sqm for similar courtyard-facing properties).

-The initial offer at 760,000 euros was deemed too low.
-The negotiation concluded at 780,000 euros, i.e. 12,000 euros/sqm, a price consistent with the market, factoring in the energy rating discount.
-The 50,000 euros saving compared to the asking price funded the insulation works and window replacement.
+The opening offer of 760,000 euros was judged too low.
+The negotiation closed at 780,000 euros, or 12,000 euros/sqm, in line with the market once the energy discount was factored in.
+The 50,000-euro saving funded the insulation and new windows.

 What this mission illustrates

-Access to off-market properties is decisive in central neighborhoods.
+Access to off-market properties is decisive in central neighbourhoods.
 In the Marais, the best properties, those on a courtyard in residential co-ownerships, often sell before appearing on portals.
-A property hunter established in the neighborhood has the network to access these opportunities, as we explain in our article on off-market in Paris.
+A property hunter established in the neighbourhood has the network to access these opportunities, as we explain in our article on off-market in Paris.

-The choice of orientation (street vs courtyard) radically changes quality of life.
-Two apartments in the same Marais building can offer opposite experiences: one with bar terraces until 2 am, the other in countryside silence.
-This detail is not visible in a listing; it is verified during a visit, preferably on a Friday evening.
+Orientation, street or courtyard, transforms daily life.
+Two flats in the same Marais building can offer opposite experiences: one over bar terraces until 2 am, the other in near-country silence.
+A listing does not show this; you check it on a viewing, preferably on a Friday evening.

 The 4th arrondissement remains a two-speed market.
 Tourist properties (street-facing, ground floor, Airbnb possible) and residential properties (courtyard, upper floor, strict co-ownership) do not have the same buyer profile or the same price.
 A property hunter helps you target the right segment.

 Are you looking for an apartment in central Paris?
 Contact our team.
-Our property hunters know every neighborhood, every street, every courtyard.
+Our property hunters know every neighbourhood, every street, every courtyard.
 First conversation free, fees 100% on success.

 #successful mission #4th arrondissement #Marais #couple